robert/robert.github.com/_drafts/pfab-api.md

 This project will be fun and life-affirming in itself, but that's not the main point of it.
 We're going to use this project to learn about APIs and HTTP.

 You may have heard of these important acronyms before.
 If you haven't then don't worry, we'll start from the beginning.
 If you have then that's great, and perhaps this project will be an opportunity for you to practice your skills, or maybe look at them from a new angle.

+### PROTOCOL VS API

+Before we talk about HTTP any further, let's make it clear what we mean by a "protocol".
+Yes we can continue this recursive definition process forever and ever until we get to "what is truth, really?"
+But let's just go one more layer down then we'll stop, I prmoise.

+A protocol is a formalized set of rules that allow systems to exchange information.
+Agreeing on a set of rules allows different systems to talk to each other, even those built by different, competing companies.
+For example, many different companies can provide you with email services.
+Many of these companies hate and are sueing each other.
+Fortunately, the internet has agreed on a common protocol for sending emails called Simple Message Transfer Protocol (SMTP).
+This means that when you send me an email, your email provider sends my email provider a message structured according to SMTP.
+Since my email provider knows and respects the rules of SMTP, it can parse this message out into subject, body, return address, attachments, and so on.

+### What's the different between a protocol and an API?

+Protocols and APIs sound very similar.
+They're both, broadly speaking, sets of rules that allow systems to exchange information.
+The difference between the two is that a protocol is typically a generic set of rules implemented by many systems in order to achieve a generic goal, such as allowing two computers to exchange data over a network.
+By contrast, an API is a specific interface provided by a specific entity in order to achieve something specific.

+For example, the postal service has a protocol for sending mail around the country.
+If you put a letter in an envelope, write a name and address on it, and attach enough stamps, the postal service will deliver it.
+The protocol also has branches that deal with unexpected behavior.
+If you don't put enough stamps on it then they will ask the recipient to pay instead.
+If you write your own address on the back then they will return it to you if they are unable to deliver it.
+The postal service doesn't care how you use its protocol (beyond a few basic legality and safety checks).
+It's just a generic mechanism for delivering letters.

+In this analogy, an API might be a specific usage of the postal service protocol, such as submitting a particular form to the IRS.

+A somewhat subtle point: the postal service's rules are a protocol, but the postal service itself is an *implementation* of that protocol.
+The protocol describes the contract that a user has with the postal service, but you still need actual vans, postal workers, and post offices bring that contract to life.

+Protocols can build on top of each other.
+TCP/IP is a *networking-level* protocol that describes how computers can connect to and exchange data with each other over the internet.
+However, just being able to reliably exchange data isn't enough for two computers to have a productive conversation.
+They need an extra layer of rules in order to know how to structure that data.
+This is where HTTP comes in.

+HTTP is an *application-level* protocol.
+It gives clients and servers a well-structured way in which to send each other messages.
+The first line should be an *HTTP verb* (like `GET` or `POST`), then a space, then the *path* to the resource that you want (like `/posts/124891`), then the HTTP version, then a newline, and so on.

+HTTP is analogous to the conventions on how formal-ish letters are usually laid out.
+The sender's address goes in the top-right, then the date, then "Dear So-And-So", then the body of the letter, then "Yours faithfully/Hugs and kisses/Best regards", then the sender's name.

+[PIC]

+This letter-structuring protocol is much less strict than a computer protocol like HTTP.
+No one's going to return a letter saying "ERROR COULD NOT PARSE DATE" if you mis-spell "Setpember".
+But it's still a set of rules for laying out a message, just like HTTP.
+Letters are written according to letter-writing conventions and sent from A to B using the postal service.
+Web requests are written according to HTTP and sent using TCP/IP.

+In the same way that letter-writing conventions have no opinions about what you actually write in the body of your letter, HTTP has no opinions about what goes in an HTTP request.

+By contrast, APIs are *specific*.
+HTTP tells us where request paths and bodies and headers go; an API tells us what paths should go there and what the server will do and send back when it receives a particular type of API request.

+Technically API providers don't have to use HTTP, or indeed any existing generic protocol.
+An API provider could invent their own application-level protocol and tell their users to use that.
+"Send us a message with TODO."
+As long as the provider published their new protocol's specification this would work, but it would be a pain to use.
+Systems all across the internet have already agreed what is meant by concepts such as "an HTTP body" and "an HTTP response code".
+This means that API providers can simply say "to create an article, send a `POST` request to `/articles` with the following parameters in the body, formatted as JSON."
+They don't have to redefine all of these generic concepts.

+HTTP methods allow programmers to separate the *resource* that a request acts on from the *action* that they want to perform on it.
+Consider an HTTP request to `GET /articles/123`.
+The URL path (`/articles/123`) gives the resource that is being acted on, and the HTTP verb (`GET`) gives the action that should be performed on it. `GET /articles/123` probably means "give me article 123".
+By changing the HTTP verb but leaving the URL path the same, we can change the action that we perform on article 123.

+For example, `PUT /articles/123` normally means "update article 123 with some new data". `DELETE /articles/123` means "delete article 123 entirely".
+This approach works on groups of resources too. `GET /articles` usually means "give me all articles". `POST /articles` means "create a new article".
+Once again, none of this is technically necessary, and HTTP could function perfectly adequately without it.

 ======